quydev-fs/TermAMP/README.md

 - **Bugs and feature requests:** Please open issues and PRs on GitHub.
 - **Contact:** See repository issues or discussions for support

+*"it may better when it comes to retro"*